 topic: inventory

 The pubsubName references a Dapr component configured in your Container Apps environment.
-The topic property specifies which pub/sub topic to subscribe to.
-The routes.default property sets the HTTP path where your container app receives messages; Dapr posts each message to this endpoint.
+The topic specifies which pub/sub topic to subscribe to.
+The routes.default property sets the HTTP path where your application receives events; Dapr delivers all messages from the topic to this endpoint.

 import * as pulumi from "@pulumi/pulumi";